Generator

 Also known as: electric generator, dynamo, alternator

-A device that converts mechanical energy into electrical energy by rotating a coil in a magnetic field, using electromagnetic induction.
-Generators produce virtually all the world's electricity โ€” in coal, nuclear, hydro, and wind power plants.
+A device that converts mechanical (kinetic) energy into electrical energy by rotating a coil of wire within a magnetic field, exploiting electromagnetic induction.
+Generators produce virtually all the world's electricity โ€” in coal, gas, nuclear, hydroelectric, and wind power plants, a turbine spins a generator.

 ๐Ÿ’ก Intuition